will-me-me/alx-system_engineering-devops/0x01-shell_permissions/README.md

 The 9-John_Doe script contain the command of giving he owner has read, write, and execute permissions, the group has read and execute permissions, and others have write and execute permissions
-The 10-mirror_permissions set the mode of a given file to be the same The 11-directories_permissions givin all the permision to directories in a current directory The 12-directory_permissions creates a directory and gives it a 751 permission
+The 10-mirror_permissions set the mode of a given file to be the same The 11-directories_permissions givin all the permision to directories in a current directory The 12-directory_permissions creates a directory and gives it a 751 permission The 13-change_group script changes the the grp owner of the file